Benefits of Running While Pregnant

 However, in 1994 the ACOG removed all restrictions on maternal exercise.
 Then, in 2002, it recommended that expectant women exercise for 30 minutes on most or all days of the week.
 Finally, in 2020, the ACOG outlined the various benefits of exercise for pregnant women.

-“I am unsure why, but folks seem to feel entitled to give pregnant people unsolicited advice,” shared Acadia.
+“I am unsure why, but folks seem to feel entitled to give pregnant people unsolicited advice,” shared Gantz.
 “I imagine it comes from our innate nature to want to protect future generations.
 Unfortunately, we have been inundated with wrong, and unsafe, information over the past few years, and the ideas that the general public carries about pregnancy are slow to catch up.”

 Some outdated beliefs about running while pregnant include: